cubiq/ComfyUI_Workflows/basic/README.md

 3. **Total number of steps**.
 Note that we parametrized a few values so we can reuse them easily (see [section above](#Parametrize-node-options)).

 4. The image creation is split into two phases: Base and Refiner.
-This parameter defines how many steps are spent on the Base models and how many on the refiner. **On a total of 25 steps we decided to spend 19 on the Base** and consequently 6 on the Refiner.
+This parameter defines how many steps are spent on the Base model and how many on the refiner. **On a total of 25 steps we decided to spend 19 on the Base** and consequently 6 on the Refiner.
 A good rule of thumb is to let the base model do 80% of the work, but as always: experiment.

-5. This time we are usign the **Advanced KSampler**, it is a very important node that lets us more precicely work with the sampler.
+5. This time we are using the **Advanced KSampler**, it is a very important node that lets us more precicely work with the sampler.
 We set the total number of steps to 25 but we instruct the sampler to stop at step 19.
 Note that we need to set `return_with_leftover_noise` to `enable` so the refiner can work where the base lefts off.

 6. We load the refiner model.